jubs12/faquad-en/README.md

 ## faquad-en
 Automated English Translation of FaQuAD reading comprehension dataset.
 File contains some html entity, e.g, &#39; for apostrophy.

-Files dataset.json, dev.json, original_train.json, and train.json in data folder were translated using Google Cloud Translate API./
+Files dataset.json, dev.json, original_train.json, and train.json in data folder were translated using Google Cloud Translate API.

 The original README description for the master branch of this repository follows below